actoron/jadex/docs/faq/faq.md

 ### How can the agent become aware of or react to its own death?

 Jadex supports not only an initialization phase but also a termination phase.
 Whenever an agent is terminated its execution will not be immediately stopped.
 Instead the agent changes its state to "terminating", aborts all running goals and plans and activates elements declared in the end state.
-For details please have a look at ChapterÂ 13, Configurations.
+For details please have a look at Chapter 13, Configurations.

 If you want to be notified when an agent dies you can use an agent listener.